-This paper outlines an effort to introduce automation into forms-oriented office procedures.
-The system allows its users to specify a set of operations on electronic forms.
-Actions are triggered automatically when certain events occur, for example, when forms or combinations of forms arrive at particular nodes in the network of stations.
+This paper outlines an effort to introduce automation into an office forms system (OFS).
+OFS allows its users to perform a set of operations on electronic forms.
+Actions are triggered automatically when forms or combinations of forms arrive at particular nodes in the network of stations.
 The actions deal with operations on forms.
-The paper discusses the facilities provided for the specification of form-oriented automatic procedures and sketches their implementation.
+This paper discusses the facilities provided for the specification of form-oriented automatic procedures and sketches their implementation.